 - South Australia is the driest state in the driest continent in the world.
 Water conservation and recycling is an imperative for all who live there.
 The Louise is invested in a world-class water management system, centred on rainwater catchment and recycling.

 - Water served at The Louise is filtered, collected rainwater.
 For sparkling water, the restaurant carbonates the filtered rainwater, not relying on imported bottled water, thus reducing landfill and carbon emissions.

 - A waste water treatment plant has been installed to recycle all waste water from the property to maintain the grounds and gardens, which have been landscaped almost exclusively with indigenous plants.
 All irrigation is subsurface and virtually eliminates water wastage.

 - There are no more plastic straws at The Louise.
 Reusable stainless-steel straws have been introduced across the entire property.

 - Paper and glass recycling is practised throughout the property.

-- The Louise employs 45 members of the local community and has created a staff sponsorship fund which specifically supports regional charitable programs.
+- The Louise employs 45 members of the local community.
 It also actively supports business associates such as the Barossa Wine Show, the Marananga Wine Show, and Seppeltsfield Road Business Alliance.